smyk07/vinotes/README.md

 ### Help

-You can access help using any of the following commands:
+You can access the help prompt using any of the following commands:

 ```
 vinotes --help